23-Oyinkansola/cloud-services-models/README.md

 for data warehousing and Google Kubernates Engine(GKE) for managing containerized apps.Since Google uses the same infrastructure for its search engine and YouTube,GCP offers incredible speed and high-performance networking capabilities that are often more cost-effective for data-heavy projects.

+3.Managed setup for AWS Elastic Beanstalk
+I set up an environment using AWS Elastic Beanstalk,which handlesdeployment,capacity provisioning,and load balancing automatically.